joanseg/The-Positioning-Manual/chapters/15-Go-Forth-and-Specialize-and-then-grow-that-specialization-seed-into-a-great-market.md

 # Go Forth and Specialize!
 (And then grow that specialization seed into a great market position!)

-I hope I've supplied you with all the information, processes, best practices, and examples you need to make a great specialization decision for your business.
+I hope I've supplied you with all the information, processes, and best practices you need to make a great specialization decision for your business.
 The goal of this manual has always been to be a comprehensive resource for making the specialization decision.

 Because decisions are invisible without action, I've also had to take you into the beginning stakes of taking action on the specialization decision and that's why we've covered the topics of marketing and expertise.